uniblab/Dnd.PotionDescription/README.md

 # Dnd.PotionDescription
-Generates a random description for a potion or such in D&amp;D
+Generates a random description for a potion or such in D&amp;D.